Australia's Sydney to welcome overseas arrivals without quarantine | Business

 As well as ditching plans for home quarantine, which had been expected to replace hotel stays, Perrottet said New South Wales would welcome all overseas arrivals.
 But he was quickly overruled by Prime Minister Scott Morrison who said the government would stick with plans to first open the border to citizens and permanent residents.

 "This is about Australian residents and citizens first," Morrison told reporters in Sydney.
-"The (federal) government has made no decision to allow other visa holders ... to come into Australia under these arrangements," he said.
+"The (federal) government has not decided to allow other visa holders ... to come into Australia under these arrangements," he said.

-New South Wales will allow 210 unvaccinated people to enter the state each week, Perrottet said, but they would have to enter hotel quarantine upon arrival.
+Unvaccinated travelers from overseas will also be allowed back into New South Wales, but only 210 each week and they will have to undergo hotel quarantine upon arrival.
 ECONOMIC REVIVAL

 Australians have been unable to travel internationally for more than 18 months without a government waiver, and thousands of citizens and permanent residents in other countries have been unable to return after Canberra imposed a strict cap on arrivals to slow the spread of COVID-19.
 Many of these are now expected to return via Sydney, even though some COVID-19 free states in Australia have closed their borders to New South Wales.